Giorgi Rekhviashvili

-Giorgi Rekhviashvili (გიორგი რეხვიაშვილი; born 1 February 1988) is a Georgian football player who plays for Erovnuli Liga 2 club Sioni Bolnisi.
+Giorgi Rekhviashvili (გიორგი რეხვიაშვილი; born 1 February 1988) is a Georgian football player who plays for Liga 3 club Gonio.

 Apart from being the four-time winner of the Georgian top division with four different teams, he has also won the national cup and Super Cup six times in total.
 Individually, Rekhviashvili has been twice in a row named in Team of the Season.

 Club career

 Rekhviashvili began his career in 2008 at Olimpi Rustavi, who were regarded as one of the strongest teams at the time.
 Namely, during a four-year period between 2008 and 2013 the club was among the top three and once secured the league title.
 Rekhviashvili was a regular player, taking part in 59 league matches in the two seasons.
 He scored his first European goal in a 1–1 home draw against Aktobe on 21 July 2010.

 In 2011, he signed a contract with Dinamo Tbilisi and lifted four titles in next three years.
 Rekhviashvili left the club in June 2014.

 Twice, in 2017 and 2018, Rekhviashvili was selected in Erovnuli Liga Team of the Season.

 Outside of Georgia, Turkish club Boluspor was the first club he joined in 2014 after an impressive performance in Europa League with Chikhura.
 Later he also spent two seasons combined in Latvia and Greece.